daler/encode-dataframe/README.rst

 Usage
 -----
 Mirror the files.
 This may take a minute or so.
+If you've cloned the git repo, you already have a copy of the mm9 files.

 >>> import encode_dataframe as edf
 >>> edf.mirror_metadata_files('mm9')

-Create a large DataFrame
+Create a large DataFrame:

 >>> df = edf.encode_dataframe('mm9')

+>>> len(df)
+5865

 Armed with the dataframe, we can now slice and dice to get the data we care about.
 Eventually I'd like to run a ChromHMM segmentation on MEL cells, but